 Have you been arrested on charges of terrorist threats or another criminal threats allegation?
 Not every case involving terrorist or criminal threats involves malicious intent.
 In fact, many cases are far from “clear cut,” but the court may not see it that way.
 Some involve an individual who made an off-hand remark in a moment of anger.
 Or perhaps your remarks were misconstrued, misinterpreted or taken out of context.
-Whatever the case, you need to ensure that you have a qualified criminal defense attorney who is experienced in defending cases involving criminal threats in California.
+Whatever the case, you need to ensure that you have a qualified assault and battery attorney who is experienced in defending cases involving criminal threats in California.

 At The Law Offices of Jerry Nicholson, we have assisted clients involved in cases with range of different circumstances.
 In the State of California, a terrorist or criminal threat involves a threat of violence, such as a threat to hurt, injure, or kill others with the intent of intimidating or frightening them or causing public panic.

 - Calling in a bomb threat to a public or private building;